 How you spend your time is the one travel writing secret that determines the travel writer you will become.

 Don’t underestimate them just because they seem ordinary.
 You can’t move forward without them.
-These traits are the soft skills, the foundation that will power you through every day.
+These traits are the foundation that will power you through every day.

-What other skills needed to succeed - things you can learn about and develop?
+What other skills are needed to succeed?
+What things you can learn about and develop?